 The Company is required to file federal and state tax returns in the United States and various other tax returns in foreign jurisdictions.
 The preparation of these tax returns requires the Company to interpret the applicable tax laws and regulations in effect in such jurisdictions, which could affect the amount of tax paid by the Company.
 The Company, in consultation with its tax advisors, bases its tax returns on interpretations that are believed to be reasonable under the circumstances.
 The tax returns, however, are subject to routine reviews by the various taxing authorities in the jurisdictions in which the Company files its returns.
 As part of these reviews, a taxing authority may disagree with respect to the interpretations the Company used to calculate its tax liability and therefore require the Company to pay additional taxes.
-As required under applicable accounting rules, the Company therefore accrues an amount for its estimate of additional tax liability the Company could incur as a result of the ultimate resolution of disagreements with the various taxing authorities.
+As required under applicable accounting rules, the Company accrues an amount for its estimate of probable additional tax liability that it could incur as a result of the ultimate resolution of disagreements with the various taxing authorities.
 The Company believes that the tax contingency accrual is adequate to cover any such additional tax liability.
 The tax contingency accrual is recorded as a component of the Company's net income taxes payable/receivable balance, which the Company reviews and updates over time as more definitive information becomes available from taxing authorities, completion of tax audits or upon occurrence of other events.
+During the quarter ended June 30, 2005, the Company recorded a net favorable adjustment of approximately \$1,600,000 related to previously estimated tax liabilities as a result of its assessment and resolution of various tax exposures during the second quarter of 2005.